 Like all Range Rovers, its strongest suit is its comfort.
 That comes courtesy of its air suspension, which also has neat trick up its sleeve: dropping down to make it much easier for passengers to get in and out, and for luggage to loaded and unloaded.

-Of course, the sheer size of the cabin helps, too.
+Of course, the sheer size of the interior helps, too.
 And, whether you’re in the front or back of the PHEV, you’ll be enjoying one of the most luxurious off-roaders in the business.
 Yes, the boot is a little smaller than in other Range Rovers, to allow room for the hybrid system’s batteries, but it’s still pretty big.
-And, the company claims that, despite the new technology, the PHEV is every bit as capable off-road as any other Range Rover.

 Even the traditional bugbear of Range Rovers – reliability – seems to be less of a problem these days.
 The company put in a very much improved performance in the 2018 Driver Power survey.